gerlacdt/gerlacdt.github.io/hugo/blog/content/about.md

 transparency, pure functions, high-order functions, functions as first-class citizens and composition of functions.
 I think functional programming makes coding more fun and comprehensible.
-Nevertheless i also like pragmatic programming languages like go.
+Nevertheless i also like pragmatic programming languages like Go.

 My coding principle is: